 Codes and Forms

-A special note for people in Arizona: Single-family homes producing less than 400 gallons of greywater per day do not need a permit for a greywater irrigation system unless a local jurisdiction has passed an ordinance requiring one.
+A special note for people in Arizona: Under state law, single-family homes producing less than 400 gallons of graywater per day do not need a permit for a greywater irrigation system unless a local jurisdiction has passed an ordinance requiring one.
 Most of the big cities there have now passed some type of ordinance to that effect.
-Multi-family, Commercial, and institutional systems always require a permit.
+Multi-family, Commercial, and institutional systems always require a permit even in Arizona.